 Disengaged employees have needs that aren’t being met.
 Perhaps the need is for more money, more interesting assignments, or more autonomy.
 Whatever it is, they’ll be disengaged until they get it.
 Your job as a manager is to get work done through your people, so you’re obliged to supply whatever resources, support, or encouragement you can to make that happen.

 Work is a continual negotiation.
-Consciously or unconsciously, employees are constantly weighing whether what they’re getting from work (recognition, sense of purpose, intellectual stimulation, compensation, etc.) is worth their investment of time, energy, and talent.
+Consciously or unconsciously, employees are constantly weighing whether what they’re getting from work (recognition, a sense of purpose, intellectual stimulation, compensation, etc.) is worth their investment of time, energy, and talent.
 Engagement, therefore, is not a one and done.
 It can wax and wane, and managers need to stay tuned to the morale of their employees.
-Keep the door, and the dialogue, open.
+Keep the door and the dialogue open.